 “What do you want to be doing as soon as you graduate?”

 Your job search shouldn’t begin when you graduate.
 The groundwork must be laid now, and that requires investing time in research and preparation.
-It’s most effective to block out time each week, just as you would do for class or studying, and don’t procrastinate.
+It’s most effective to block out time each week, just as you would do for class or studying.
+Don’t procrastinate.

-Four in 10 students never visit their college’s career services office, according to a 2017 Strada-Gallup survey.
-Yet this resource can be one of the most helpful avenues for job search help.
+Many students never visit their college’s career services office, yet this resource can be one of the most helpful avenues for job search help.

 It’s also virtually a given that a job applicant should have a LinkedIn profile.
 Some employers use these exclusively in screening and hiring.

 Most colleges and universities host these events, often featuring booths with a wide variety of employers looking for promising candidates.
-Some events are more informational, others may offer interview opportunities on campus.
-Certainly, not every field will be represented, but it’s worth a wander through the aisles to see what kind of opportunities exist.
+Some events are more informational: others may offer interview opportunities on campus.
+Not every field will be represented, but it’s worth a wander through the aisles to see what kind of opportunities exist.

 Remember, these are employers seeking students about to graduate — you’ve already got an open door in this context.
 Check with your school’s career services center to find out when these are scheduled and who will be coming.

 There may be no more important tip, actually, than this one: most jobs are landed via personal connections.
 Nurture and pursue these now.